shimengya/Election_Analysis/README.md

 # Election_Analysis
-Using Python to automate election votes data
+Using Python to automate election votes data analysis

 ## Purpose of this analysis
 This analysis is creating an automation process using Python to analysis an election audit of the tabulated results for a U.S. congressional precinct in Colorado.